How to Have a Gentle C-Section

 What should you include in your birth plan?

 It is extremely important to talk to your doctor and birth team about your desires; much of what is needed to achieve a gentle c-section should be set up prior to you entering the operating room.
 Do not be afraid to voice everything you want, as no one can read your mind.

 According to MamaNatural the following should be included in your birth plan:

 - Request an epidural or spinal block; general anesthesia should be avoided at all costs, barring any emergencies.

-- If you cannot be conscious, partner should be allowed to hold baby skin-to-skin immediately after birth, barring any medical complications with baby
+- If you cannot be conscious, your partner should be allowed to hold your baby skin-to-skin immediately after birth, barring any medical complications with the baby.

-- EKG or baby monitoring devices should be placed in areas that don’t infringe your ability to see, hold or breastfeed baby.
+- EKG or monitoring devices should be placed in areas that don’t infringe your ability to see, hold or breastfeed your baby.

-- You can watch baby lifted from your belly through a clear drape; if this is makes you squeamish, the drape can be lowered and baby can be lifted above it.
+- You can watch your baby lifted from your belly through a clear drape; if this makes you squeamish, the traditional drape can be lowered and baby can be lifted above it.

-- Your gown can be lowered and baby can be placed on your chest while you are is being sutured.
-To facilitate this, you must ask that your arms are not strapped down.
+- Your gown can be lowered and your baby can be placed on your chest while you are being sutured.
+For this to occur, you must ask that your arms are not strapped down.

-- Baby can breastfeed immediately while in the operating room, and a lactation consultant can even be called in.
+- Your baby can breastfeed immediately after birth while still in the operating room, and a lactation consultant can be present.